internetworklab/cloudping/README.md

 ## Clustering

-MyGlobalping system is designed to be distributed.
+CloudPing system is designed to be distributed.
 There is a hub and many agents.
 The hub and agents communicate through mTLS-protected channels.
 An agent doesn't talk to other agents but only to the hub, and the hub only talks to agents.
 There is only one hub in a cluster.

 Take a look at [docs/how-to-join.md](docs/how-to-join.md) for how to join a new agent to a cluster.
 It's no more complicated than just advertising itself to the hub.